blakesmithmn/server-side-calculator/README.md

 4. Press "="
 5. See the answer on the calculator screen OR down below in the history section!

+## Developer Notes

+Given some more time - or If I were to revisit this project ...
+I would really like to iron out some of the missing logic for users who may try and 'trick' the calculator.
+I would also like to improve the formatting of the history section so that it is more easily accessible to the user.

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
 (Thank your people)